 Since DHT plays an integral role in the brain functioning at its best, other symptoms of low DHT have been found to affect mental health.

 Low DHT can lead to low mood — symptoms like depression and mood swings have become associated with low DHT.
-Feeling more grumpy, irritable, more easily annoyed, unmotivated, lethargic — these are all possible symptoms of low DHT.
+Feeling more grumpy, irritable, more easily annoyed, unmotivated, lethargic.

 With DHT being one of the main sex hormones, along with testosterone and estrogen, low DHT can drastically lower a person’s sex drive.

 DHT also plays a role in muscle building and the body’s ability to maintain lean mass.
-Other low DHT symptoms could include a loss of lean muscle and an increase in body fat.
+Other symptoms could include a loss of lean muscle and an increase in body fat.

 How to Treat Low DHT